-To begin routing, select “weather routing” under the “Tools” menu
+To begin routing, select 'Weather Routing' under the main menu

 Start Time Zone

-Please select the timezone that you want the output of the routing displayed, then select NOW to update the timezone box.
+Please select the timezone for your routing.
 Generally this is the time zone for the start of the trip, but you can select any time zone you prefer.
 The time displayed is corrected for daylight savings using the most recent forecast location you have selected.

 Run a weather route

 - You can also add waypoints along the route.
-Simply click on the "Add" button next to the start/other waypoints.
+Simply click on the 'plus' (+) button next to the start/other waypoints.